-now needs to do something decent ... proper, decent, humane and compassionate.
-MBA lecture and bike storage held at Saint Mary's Students interested in the Masters in Business Administration program at Notre Dame are invited to attend a lecture-discussion with Dean Frank Yeandel of the Graduate School of Business Administration.
+MBA lecture and bike storage heldi at Saint Mary's Students interested in the Masters in Business Administration program at Notre Dame are invited to attend a lecture-discussion with Dean Frank Yeandel of the Graduate School of Business Administration.
 The lecture is open to students of all majors and classes.
 It will be held at 4:00 p.m. on Wednesday April 9, in the executive board room of LeMans Hall.
 Bicycles that were stored for the winter may be taken out of Room 12 in Regina's basement on Wed.
 Apr.
 9 and Thurs.
 Apr.
 10 from 12 noon until 4 p.m.
 Wilson Fellow to be honored at St. Mary's dinner St. Mary's Career Development Center is inviting seniors interested in careers in business, communications, government, and journalism to have dinner with Woodrow Wilson Fellow Robert Dietsch.
-The dinner will be held on Wednesday, April 9, at the Reidinger House from 5:30 p.m. to "I think the government has 7:00 p.m.
-Interested students got to make up its mind that it should sign up at the SMC Career is in its interest to help Development Center by 5:00 p.m.
+The dinner will be held on Wednesday, April 9, at the Reidinger House from 5:30 p.m. to Interested students in its interest to help Development Center by 5:00 p.m.